How we use your data

-We may share your data with third parties who provide services on our behalf, such as for administrative purposes.
-All our third-party service providers are required to take appropriate security measures to protect your data in line with our policies.
+We may share your data with companies who provide services to us, such as research consultants who run the focus groups.
+These companies are required to take appropriate security measures to protect your data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.

-Where your data is shared with third parties, we will seek to share the minimum amount necessary.
+Where we share your data with a third party, we will seek to share the minimum amount necessary.